ffquintella/puppet-dockerapp_ccm/README.md

 ### Beginning with dockerapp_ccm

-To use this module you install it and follor the instructions in usage
+To use this module you install it and follow the instructions in usage

 ## Usage